 My course in therapy is to pursue a real-world approach backed by ongoing education and clinical experience.
 I am a National Board Certified Counselor and licensed by the State of Nebraska as an Independent Mental Health Practitioner.
-I have worked with children, adolescents, adults and families in therapeutic, advocacy and educational settings over the past 14 years, the last four as a licensed therapist.
+I have worked with children, adolescents, adults and families in therapeutic, advocacy and educational settings over the past 15 years, the last five as a licensed therapist.
 My goal is to use my personal and professional experiences to meet the needs of my clients.
 I strive to empower you to achieve your success.

 I enjoy working to build connections between you and the people that matter.
 My personal experience as a husband and parent influences my intentions as I help families strengthen their relationships.
 I have particular interest in working with families who have experienced adoption, having personal experience with adoption.
 I provide guidance through a variety of difficulties experienced by individuals and families including anxiety, depression, grief, life transitions, trauma and disruptive behaviors.
 I want to help you to understand the reason behind behaviors and learn to listen to what your body is telling you as you improve your relationships.

 I use a variety of methods to help clients of all ages and backgrounds achieve their goals.
 I practice evidenced-based therapy models to facilitate change for individuals and families.
 As an animal lover, I practice Animal Assisted Therapy (AAT) with my certified therapy dog Rufus.
 I strive to incorporate creativity and humor into my counseling practice.
 I find value in using the methods that work best for you, including play therapy, art or other methods to connect and reach your goals.